 If your child is absent from school without authorisation, you will be committing an offence under the Education Act 1996.
 We may submit a request to Cornwall Council for a Penalty Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
-Penalty Notices are issued per liable parent, per child and each carry a fine of £80 if paid within 21 days or £160 if paid after this but within 28 days.
+Penalty Notices are issued per liable parent, per child and each carry a fine of £60 if paid within 21 days or £120 if paid after this but within 28 days.
+Failure to pay the Penalty Notice may result in legal action.
+Absence not authorised by the school may result in a prosecution in the Magistrates' Court under Section 444(1) or Section 444(1A) of the Education Act 1996, leading to a fine of up to £2,500 and/or a custodial sentence.
+Cornwall Council may also apply for the costs incurred in taking the matter to Court must be made at least 3 weeks (15 school days) prior to the requested leave of absence.
+Parents will receive written notification to confirm whether their request has been authorised.